-(a) (b) (c) Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) I upon exercise of price per share of under equity com tanding options, outstanding options, plans (excluding Equity compensation plans approved by security holders 12,839,699(1) \$ 27.50(2 49,869,573(3) Equity compensation plans not approved by security holders 584 N/A Total 12,840,283 \$ 27.50 49,869,573
+(a) (b) (c) Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (#) Weighted-average exercise price per share of outstanding options, warrants and rights (\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (#) Equity compensation plans approved by security holders 12,839,699 (1) \$27.50 (2) 49,869,573 (3) Equity compensation plans not approved by security holders 584 N/A Total 12,840,283 \$27.50 49,869,573

-(1) Excludes purchase rights accruing under the Employee Stock Purchase Plan.

-(2) The weighted-average exercise price does not reflect the shares that will be issued in connection with the settlement of RSUs and PSUs, which have no exercise price.

-Includes 46,938,599 shares of common stock available for issuance under the 2009 Plan and 2,930,974 shares available for issuance under the Employee Stock Purchase Plan.
+- (1) Excludes purchase rights accruing under the Employee Stock Purchase Plan. - (2) The weighted-average exercise price does not reflect the shares that will be issued in connection with the settlement of RSUs and PSUs, which have no exercise price. - (3) Includes 46,938,599 shares of common stock available for issuance under the 2009 Plan and 2,930,974 shares available for issuance under the Employee Stock Purchase Plan.
 The shares that are reserved for issuance under the 2009 Plan are subject to automatic increase on January 1 each year by the lesser of (a) 5% of the outstanding shares of our common stock as of the last day of our immediately preceding fiscal year, (b) 14,000,000 shares or (c) such number of shares determined by the Board of Directors.
 On January 1, 2018, an additional 8,394,461 shares were reserved for issuance under this automatic increase feature of the 2009 Plan.